tokawa-ms/live-video-analytics/utilities/video-analysis/notebooks/Yolo/yolov3/yolov3-grpc-icpu-onnx/lvaextension/readme.md

 # YOLOv3 ONNX models with gRPC

 The following instructions will enable you to build a Docker container with a [YOLOv3](http://pjreddie.com/darknet/yolo/) [ONNX](http://onnx.ai/) model running behind a gRPC endpoint.
+If the YOLOv3 is used in a composite topology, it will use the configured inference confidence to determine whether to run inferences using the YOLOv3 or return the inference results from the upstream module.
+You can specify the inference confidence by passing the -c parameter, by default the inference confidence is set to 0.75.

 ## Contributions needed